 For every Apprenuer, building a great mobile application takes center stage.
-Since the app development process has been repeatedly talked about, a considerable amount of time and effort is spent on discovery, design, and development.
-Sure, providing value to the end-users is the prime goal behind any app but pricing a digital product is an equally important aspect, one that should not be overlooked.
+Since the app development process has been repeatedly discussed, a considerable amount of time and effort is spent on discovery, design, and development.
+Sure, providing value to the end-users is the prime goal behind any app, but pricing a digital product is an equally important aspect that should not be overlooked.
 It should be carefully determined to build a profitable and scalable mobile app business.

 Product pricing strategy plays an instrumental role in getting your app the initial traction and visibility in the app store.
-How you determine the price of your product decides the success of your app in terms of the number of downloads and user retention in the long run.
-But it is like walking on a tightrope- apps that are offered for free or at a relatively lower price gather greater market share and can penetrate in the market seamlessly while apps that are offered for a higher price have the potential to garner a good ROI.
+How you determine the price of the product decides the success of your app in terms of the number of downloads and user retention in the long run.
+But it is like walking on a tightrope – apps that are offered for free or at a relatively lower price gather more significant market share and can penetrate the market seamlessly, while apps that are offered for a higher price have the potential to garner a good ROI.

-If you plan on building an app, or your product is in the development pipeline and you have not given much of an afterthought to this equally essential aspect, do not worry, we will break down what is a product pricing strategy, the popular pricing models for mobile apps and help you strategically determine the right price for your application.
+If you plan on building an app or your product is in the development pipeline, and you have not given much of an afterthought to this equally essential aspect, don’t you worry!
+We will break down the pricing strategy for mobile app and the popular pricing models and help you strategically determine the right price for your application.

 What is a product pricing strategy?

 Pricing strategy is how you make money from your mobile application.
 Every breakthrough idea has some business model behind it.
-While initially, you may only be concerned about rapidly launching a Minimum Viable Product, having a pricing strategy in place will only help you build a robust product.
+While initially, you may only be concerned about rapidly launching a Minimum Viable Product (MVP), having a pricing strategy in place will only help you build a robust product.

 Pricing a digital product may seem like an easy task, but it certainly isn’t.
-Play Store and App store are sprawling with millions of mobile applications and the types of pricing strategies have evolved over time.
+Play Store and App store are sprawling with millions of mobile applications, and pricing strategies have evolved.
 But before we delve too deep into the types of mobile app pricing strategies and discuss their pros and cons, we would like to share some valuable insights that will help you make the right choice.

 Human psychology plays a fundamental role in determining the price of your product.

 Consumers are keeping up with the rapid strides in technology.
 It is the growing rise in consumerism that steers the scope of advancements.
-Customers today are well-read, well informed and they always strive to make a conscious decision.
-For every product, there are ten other alternatives available in the market, so how do you assure a customer will choose your product?
+Customers today are well informed and they always strive to make a conscious decisions.
+There are ten other alternatives available in the market for every product, so how do you assure a customer will choose your product?
 Simple, you must ensure that the perceived value of your product is greater than its price.

-A customer should always feel that the price of your product is right and tapping into this segment becomes all the easier when they do not have a reference point, to begin with.
-Before taking a decision, we humans tend to compare products with the alternatives available in the market and assess them for their pros and cons.
+A customer should always feel that the price of your product is suitable and tapping into this segment becomes all the easier when they do not have a reference point to begin with.
+Before deciding, we humans tend to compare products with the alternatives available in the market and assess them for their pros and cons.

-So, when determining the pricing strategy you must take into account other products available in the market, characterize your value proposition and ensure you are offering a greater value than your competitors.
+So, when determining the pricing strategy for mobile app, you must consider other products available in the market, characterize your value proposition and ensure you are offering a greater value than your competitors.

 The right pricing strategy should revolve around what the market is willing to pay.
 And to determine that, you must test your product at different price levels and see how the market responds.
 An application has a recurring revenue stream.
-To stay competitive you need to tap on new functionality and offer regular updates.
-So it is essential to holistically view the recurring revenue model and not worry about the revenue per price point.
+You need to tap on new functionality and offer regular updates to stay competitive.
+So it is essential to holistically view the recurring revenue model and not worry about the per price point.

-More often than not, mobile app developers offer a product for free to garner a huge user base and generate revenue from advertisements.
-But later on, when you offer an upgraded product for a certain price you had already devalued the product and can’t really sell it for more because the perceived value is low.
+More often than not, mobile app developers offer a product for free to garner a considerable user base and generate revenue from advertisements.
+But later on, when you offer an upgraded product for a specific price, you have already devalued the product and can’t sell it for more because the perceived value is low.

 So, the ideal approach is to test your product at various price levels and see how the market reacts to it.